|

 And we can conceive all sorts of super powers, super-human powers.
 We're able to do magnificent feats of engineering, create enormous battleships, airplanes, rockets, etc., all sorts of gadgets to play with, even these things here [tape recorders], biofeedback machines, and whatever.
 And this gives us a feeling of control and divinity.

-But these are -- you know -- if the ants had our technology, they'd surpass us.
+But these are—you know—if the ants had our technology, they'd surpass us.
 They'd have better cameras than we have.
 I think they lack maybe the fingers to manufacture the stuff with, I don't know.

 But we get a tremendous big feeling that we're going to create human behavior, and we're going to do as we please, and we're going to find a patch for every wound.
 No correction.
 No changing the road.
 When you get a flat tire, you put a patch on it instead of going out and picking up the nails.
 The smart thing is to go out and pick up the nails.
 But we get these flat tires, and then we go back to our technology.
 This is the concept.

 And this is what has lead everyone down the road to disease.
 These terror-stricken headlines that you see in the paper.
-On TV they had the camera on an encounter group -- I don't think it was an encounter group, I think it was a sympathy group -- where everybody that has AIDS gets together and says, "Aren't we miserable."
-And not one of them -- I never heard -- one irate young lady said, "Why don't they get off their butts and find a cure for this?"
+On TV they had the camera on an encounter group—I don't think it was an encounter group, I think it was a sympathy group—where everybody that has AIDS gets together and says, "Aren't we miserable."
+And not one of them—I never heard—one irate young lady said, "Why don't they get off their butts and find a cure for this?"

 Why didn't they get off their butts twenty years ago and quit fooling around the way they weren't supposed to fool around?
 They never think about that.
 Where's this sense of responsibility that we're supposed to have?
-We're supposed to be responsible creatures -- we're supposed to be in charge of the universe.
+We're supposed to be responsible creatures—we're supposed to be in charge of the universe.
 And we can't be in charge of our own emotions.

 Okay, you're not supposed to be in charge of your own emotions in all directions, because we are supposed to have children.
 That can be a tremendous burden.
-But -- you can get away with it.
+But—you can get away with it.
 You can get away with having children.

-Once more we go back to this thing -- nature.
+Once more we go back to this thing—nature.
 That's evident, it's laid out for us.
-By trial and error for ten or twenty thousand years, we have grown a certain wisdom on how to live -- which modern behaviorists tried to throw out in the last twenty years.
+By trial and error for ten or twenty thousand years, we have grown a certain wisdom on how to live—which modern behaviorists tried to throw out in the last twenty years.
 And they're not going to do it; they're not going to be able to do it.

-Our wisdom goes back to the earth -- from which we get food, from which we develop flesh, from which we develop neural energy.
-Nerves, brain -- all from the food of the earth.
+Our wisdom goes back to the earth—from which we get food, from which we develop flesh, from which we develop neural energy.
+Nerves, brain—all from the food of the earth.
 There's our beginning of our divinity.

 [Break in tape] ... in intense concentration, to come up with a solution to a problem in algebra, on how to build a better house or a better battleship.
 All from transmutation.
 The isolation of students in a classroom causes them to think.
 To force thinking is the process of transmutation.
 Sometimes it'll happen when they're not in the classroom, but that's the best way of getting the largest number of people transmuting energy at the same time with a single teacher.

-From this -- we can draw the diagram -- and show how mental energy is transmuted beyond the body.
+From this—we can draw the diagram—and show how mental energy is transmuted beyond the body.
 If you want to do it.
-I don't say there's any particular purpose, but it just shows the ability -- that you can create a vector of yourself to a point where you'll get dynamic direction of energy.
+I don't say there's any particular purpose, but it just shows the ability—that you can create a vector of yourself to a point where you'll get dynamic direction of energy.

 And this human energy is the energy that Christ used when people were healed.
-Because if you read the little story -- the woman who was bleeding touched the end of his garment, and what did it say?
+Because if you read the little story—the woman who was bleeding touched the end of his garment, and what did it say?
 It said he felt his virtue leave him.
-This is physical energy -- energy that can almost be calibrated.
+This is physical energy—energy that can almost be calibrated.
 This is a transmuted energy.

 Now with that same thing you can project thoughts, you can enhance the computer.
-But most of all, the most valuable -- it isn't valuable to heal people -- most people who get healed don't work to get healed, so they get sick from the same cause.
-So healing becomes a vanity -- it's a glory trip for the healer.
+But most of all, the most valuable—it isn't valuable to heal people—most people who get healed don't work to get healed, so they get sick from the same cause.
+So healing becomes a vanity—it's a glory trip for the healer.
 Generally always a glory trip.

 The thing is to try and get the person and show them how to transmute their own energy and convey their own energy and heal themselves.
 Until the time comes to die, and then die without maybe too much noise.
 Because the intuition gets these instantaneous readings.
 The logical process takes hours.
 Even in the computer, it takes quite a bit of time for a logical process to take effect.
 But with the human being, as with the savant-idiot, in one, two, ten seconds, information arrives that would have taken logically three of four lifetimes.